rongmon/rbvfit/docs/quick-start-guide.md

 # Load your own spectrum
 wave, flux, error = load_your_spectrum()  # Replace with your data loading

 # Configure for your absorption system
-config = FitConfiguration(FWHM='3.0')  # Adjust FWHM for your instrument
+config = FitConfiguration()
 config.add_system(z=your_redshift, ion='YourIon',
                   transitions=[rest_wavelengths], components=N_components)

+# Create model with your instrument's FWHM
+model = VoigtModel(config, FWHM='3.0')  # Adjust FWHM for your instrument
 ```

 ### 🎮 **Interactive Parameter Estimation**